 Sloan Science & Film hosts the only comprehensive database of short films, screenplays, and feature films that have been awarded grants from the Alfred P. Sloan Foundation.
 The Sloan Film Program awards grants to six film schools and five film development partners for narrative films.
 The films must explore science and technology through themes and characters, and challenge prevailing stereotypes of scientists, engineers, and mathematicians.
 Each partner institution disburses Sloan grants and awards to qualifying projects.
 They offer support to projects at various stages of development.

-If you have a screenplay you want to develop: filmmakers can apply directly to the Sundance Institute for a Commissioning Grant, Lab Fellowship, or Episodic Lab Fellowship; to the Tribeca Film Institute for a Filmmaker Fund award; to the San Francisco Film Society for a Filmmaker Fellowship; or as an NYU student for the Sloan First Feature Prize.
+If you have a screenplay you want to develop: filmmakers can apply directly to the Sundance Institute for a Commissioning Grant, Lab Fellowship, or Episodic Lab Fellowship; to the Tribeca Film Institute for a Filmmaker Fund award; to the San Francisco Film Society for a Filmmaker Fellowship; to the Black List screenwriter's lab; or as an NYU student for the Sloan First Feature Prize.

 If you have a screenplay further along in development: producers can apply with a screenplay to the Film Independent Producing Lab for the Sloan Producers Grant or for the Fast Track Grant.